 Don’t have ACL Software?

 If you don’t have ACL software, you can get it (usually an education version, which is not the same as the full version) when you purchase certain books.
-Here’s a few links:
+Try this Google search.
+This is a suggestion, not an endorsement… NOTE: I’m not sure this is true anymore, but it won’t hurt to check.

 FREE ACL Training